 The Quality & Safety Committee is responsible for providing the Board with assurance that governance (including risk management) arrangements are appropriately designed and operating effectively to ensure the provision of high quality, safe healthcare and services across the whole of the health board's activities.
-The Committee will consider any relevant risks within the Health Board Risk Register (HBRR) and the Board Assurance Framework (BAF) as they relate to the remit of the Committee, and report any areas of significant concern to the Audit Committee or the Board as appropriate.
+The Committee will consider any relevant risks within the Health Board Risk Register (HBRR) as they relate to the remit of the Committee, and report any areas of significant concern to the Audit Committee or the Board as appropriate.

-4.2.3 The Performance & Finance Committee
+4.2.3 Performance & Finance Committee

 The Performance & Finance Committee is responsible for providing assurance to the board in relation to the arrangements for developing and improving its financial and non-financial performance management arrangements to ensure the organisational aims and objectives are achieved.
-The committee will consider any relevant risks within the Health Board Risk Register (HBRR) and the Board Assurance Framework (BAF) Board Assurance Framework as they relate to the remit of the Committee, and to report any areas of significant concern to the Audit Committee or the Board as appropriate.
+The committee will consider any relevant risks within the Health Board Risk Register (HBRR) as they relate to the remit of the Committee, and to report any areas of significant concern to the Audit Committee or the Board as appropriate.